abarch/haptic-exploration.rsbag-renderer/apispec.md

                  "css": css,
                  "js": js}}

-### /api/visualization/list ()
+### /api/visualizer/list ()
-Return a list of all available visualizations.
+Return a list of all available visualizers.

-This does not include all metadata on a visualization, nor the actual visualization payload itself.
-Use /visualization/ instead for that.
+This does not include all metadata on a visualizer, nor the actual visualizer payload itself.
+Use /visualizer/ instead for that.

 Response:

     [{"name": name,
       "description": description}]

-### /api/visualization/load (path source name)
+### /api/visualizer/load (path source name)
-* `path`   -- Optional, names a server-local source path to load the visualization from.
+* `path`   -- Optional, names a server-local source path to load the visualizer from.
 * `source` -- Optional, a JSON object that contains the source files.
-* `name`   -- Optional, names the visualization.
+* `name`   -- Optional, names the visualizer.

-Dynamically load a new visualization.
+Dynamically load a new visualizer.

 One of `path` or `source` must be given. `path` must be completable to a pathname that points to a directory containing files of the pathname's name and with the pathname types HTML, CSS, and JS.
 If `source` is given, it must be a JSON object with the fields "html", "css", and "js" which contain the respective payloads.
-In the case when `source` is given, the payloads are saved to disc in the server's default visualization directory.
+In the case when `source` is given, the payloads are saved to disc in the server's default visualizer directory.

 Response:

     {"name": name,
      "description": description}

-### /api/visualization/remove (visualization)
+### /api/visualizer/remove (visualizer)
-* `visualization` -- Required, names the visualization to remove.
+* `visualizer` -- Required, names the visualizer to remove.

-Remove a visualization from the system.
+Remove a visualizer from the system.

 This will /not/ delete any files from disc.